Portland Spinal Cord Injury Attorney

 According to the CDC and other recent studies, over 1.2 million people are living with paralysis as a result of spinal cord injuries and will require sustained, constant care for the rest of their life.
 Motor vehicle crashes, industrial accidents, and sports-related injuries are responsible for two-thirds of these catastrophic injuries.
 Typical types of accidents that most frequently result in spinal cord injuries include:

 - 24% from car accidents, 16% from sports / recreation accidents

 - 19% from other causes

 The spine is very complex and most susceptible to injury as a result of severe impact (such as a head-on car crash or fall) or abrupt movements (such as a side-impact car crash), or a combination of the two.
-A spinal cord injury can be caused by the impact from an accident or the subsequent movement of passengers within the vehicle.
-These injuries can lead to costly and very involved recovery plans.
+A spinal cord injury can be caused by the impact of an accident or the subsequent movement of passengers within the vehicle.
+These injuries can lead to costly and very complex recovery plans.